 When: Tuesday, July 20, 2021 – 9:00 AM Central Daylight Time

 How: Live via phone by dialing 877-358-7305.
 Code: Butler National Corporation.
 Participants to the conference call should call in at least 5 minutes prior to the start time.

 Clark Stewart, President & CEO, Butler National Corp., will be leading the call and discussing results of the fourth quarter and fiscal year end, the status of new and existing orders, gaming activities and an outlook on the balance of fiscal 2022.

 To view the full press release in PDF format, please click here.

-To view Butler National Corporation Q4 FY2020 Form 10-K in PDF format, please click here.
+To view Butler National Corporation Q4 FY2021 Form 10-K in PDF format, please click here.

-“The fiscal year ended April 30, 2020 finished strong despite a very challenging time.
-Revenue increased 12% to $65.9 million in fiscal 2020 as compared to $58.7 million in fiscal 2019.
-The increase in revenue reflects an increase of 41% in Aerospace Products revenue and a decrease of 12% in Professional Services revenue.
-The Professional Services revenue was down due to the Boot Hill Casino and Resort being forced to close for the last 44 days of the fiscal year due to COVID-19.
+“The fiscal year ended April 30, 2021, finished strong despite a very challenging time.
+Revenue decreased 7% to $61.5 million in fiscal 2021 as compared to $65.9 million in fiscal 2020.
+The decrease in revenue reflects an increase of 7% in Professional Services revenue and a decrease of 17% in Aerospace Products revenue.
+The Professional Services revenue was up despite the Boot Hill Casino and Resort being forced to close for the first 21 days of the fiscal year due to COVID-19 and subsequently operating with limited capacity.
 We continue to focus on growth in international markets, solutions for regulatory mandates and the development of new supplemental type certificates (“STCs”).
 This includes significant efforts in South America, Europe, Africa, and Asia.

 We are excited about the future.
 Management and all employees are focused on the development of new products, execution of our numerous business development opportunities as well as increasing revenue while managing costs.
 We believe we are positioned for the future as we focus on serving the needs of our customers and enhancing shareholder value,” commented Clark D. Stewart, President of the Company.